pcpeasant/OctoEmu/README.md

 Press Spacebar to pause/unpause.
 ```

-Run the OctoSim executable, drag and drop a ROM file onto the window to get started!
+Run the OctoEmu executable, drag and drop a ROM file onto the window to get started!
 Find CHIP-8 compatible ROMs at https://johnearnest.github.io/chip8Archive/